nikhilpenmetsa/enron-spam-email-classification/README.md

-## Spam email classification demostration using NLP techniques
+## Spam email classification using NLP techniques
 These 5 notebooks demonstrates the various steps in an ML pipeline for an email spam classification solution

 ### non_sagemaker_pipeline notebook